satansdeer/satansdeer.github.com/content/legacy-posts/mont-slides-and-video-timeline/index.md

 - a short camera explanation,
 - a final call to action.

-Traditional tools often make this awkward.
+Traditional tools make this awkward.
 Slide tools are good at layout but weak at timeline editing.
 Video editors are good at clips but make text and structured slides slower to update.

 Mont tries to put those workflows together.